ataffe/computer_vision/Gaussian_Noise/README.md

 **sigma** = The standard distribution of the gaussian distribution.
 **rows** = The number of rows for the matrix of random numbers that will be generated.
 (Should match the number of rows in the image.)
 **columns** = The number of columns for the matrix of random numbers that will be generated.
 (Should match the number columns in the image.)

+Note: The matrix size must be the same size as the image, because...linear algebra.

 # Noisy Image
 Side Note: I scaled the image but I didn't mean to zoom in, it looks like the image in zoomed in on the clock